EunmiYoo/Snow-crash/level02/resources/README.md

 ```
 level02.pcap      100% 8302     8.1KB/s   00:00
 ```

+Go look for _/tmp_ in terminal and give the permission to the file with chmod.

 Open the pcap file with WireShark.
 We found the clue of the password